-After you have set up your domain as described in Set Up a Web Store Domain, you need to configure your DNS settings.
-Configuring DNS settings means that you are instructing your domain name provider to point your domain name at the NetSuite website hosting servers.
+You need to configure the DNS settings for your domain at your domain provider.
+Configuring DNS settings means that you are instructing the domain name provider to point your domain name at the NetSuite website hosting servers.

 In non-technical terms, configuring DNS settings is like setting up a mail redirection when you move house — you inform the post office to send all letters addressed to your old home address (your domain name) to your new address (NetSuite hosted domain).
 The people sending you letters use your old address but you will receive them at the new address.
 The file the post office holds for you containing information on where to send your letters is the equivalent of DNS settings.